“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 “Of course.
 Killian out.”

-Standing up from the captain’s chair, Jaarid grimaced in thought.
+Standing up, Jaarid grimaced in thought.
 There was one painfully obvious thing that he had forgotten to try—he hadn’t done it because he knew that the answer would likely prove to be just as frustrating as the logs had been.
 Despite his misgivings, he asked the computer, “Computer, locate Captain Ramsey.”

 Captain Ramsey is in Astrometrics.